Join the Schar School for an evening of career insights and hear firsthand from two of the nation’s leading national security experts.

-As of March 1, there are 99 detached homes, 41 townhouses and 286 condos for sale throughout Arlington County.
-In total, 27 homes experienced a price reduction in the past week, including:
+As of June 7, there are 166 detached homes, 65 townhouses and 389 condos for sale throughout Arlington County.
+In total, 46 homes experienced a price reduction in the past week:

 Please note this is solely a selection of Just Reduced properties available in Arlington County.
 For a complete list of properties within your target budget and specifications, contact Arlington Realty, Inc.

 Whether you want to grab a bite after work or plan a date night or brunch, The Pinemoor, a restaurant and lounge in Clarendon, has you covered.

 On the menu, you’ll find plenty of scratch-made dishes, including steaks, fish, salads and sandwiches, all made with locally sourced meat and produce.

 Craving steak?
 The Pinemoor serves four cuts of steak from Shenandoah Valley Beef Cooperative, including a 32-ounce bone-in tomahawk.
 If you’re in the mood for a salad, the greens are sourced from True Farms Hydroponics, located less than an hour down the road.
 The dressings, rubs and sauces are all made in-house, too.

 Throughout the week, The Pinemoor has fun events and deals.
 Stop by Monday through Friday, 3-6 p.m. to get BOGO appetizers, which pair well with the $6 wines, draft beers and seltzers.